AnthonyRCamp27/ActuarialApp/README.md

 🧾 Summary

 This project demonstrates how actuarial systems can be structured using object-oriented design.
-Each class models a real-world component of the actuarial process — from policies and assumptions to mathematical projections and secure access — resulting in a modular, extensible, and auditable software architecture.
+Each class models a real-world component of the actuarial process.
+From policies and assumptions to mathematical projections and secure access, resulting in a modular, extensible, and auditable software architecture.